 - CONFIG_KERNEL_IN_ENVM requires disabling CONFIG_ARM_UNWIND and CONFIG_EARLY_PRINTK.
 ID: RT 74683.
-Workaround: When enabling CONFIG_KERNEL_IN_ENVM in the kernel, disable CONFIG_ARM_UNWIND and CONFIG_EARLY_PRINTK. - USB hot plug doesn't work on SmarFusion2 under uClinux.
+Workaround: When enabling CONFIG_KERNEL_IN_ENVM in the kernel, disable CONFIG ARM UNWIND and CONFIG EARLY PRINTK. - Debugging of multi-threaded applications using GDB is not supported.
+ID: RT 77243.
+Workaround: None.
+This issue will be resolved in future releases of the product. - USB hot plug doesn't work on SmarFusion2 under uClinux.
 ID: RT 82415.
-Workaround: Limitation will be lifted in next release.
+Workaround: Limitation will be fixed in the next release.